crowbar/crowbar-client/README.md

 # Crowbar: Client

-This is an experimental implementation to replace the current CLI scripts of the crowbar barclamps.
-This tool is intended to be installable standalone, that way everybody who got access to the Crowbar admin network should be able to manage Crowbar from remote.
+This tool is a complete reimplementation of the old CLI scripts of Crowbar.
+It is intended to be installable standalone on any machine with access to the Crowbar admin network.
+It is the **recommended command line interface** to manage Crowbar from remote or locally on the Crowbar server itself.

 The [Crowbar Framework](https://github.com/crowbar/crowbar) is currently maintained by [SUSE](http://www.suse.com/) as an [OpenStack](http://openstack.org)